duarteocarmo/duarteocarmo.com/content/posts/113-amalia-small-models.md

   </object>
 </figure>

 The catch here is obvious.
-These models use many more tokens in order to achieve the performance that they achieve.
-They think for a long while, and so you as a user have effectively to wait a much longer time to get results.
-But in cases like the LFM model, it's actually pretty surprising how a small model can pack so much punch in just a small form factor.
-This is effectively more likely because of their very deep pre-training that they've done for their models.
-And also, of course, the inference time scaling, which is also pretty surprising.
+These models use many more tokens to achieve that performance.
+They think for a long while, so you have to wait much longer for the results.
+But in cases like the LFM model, it's pretty surprising how much punch a small model can pack.
+That likely comes down to extensive pretraining, together with test-time scaling.

 <figure style="width:100%;max-width:700px;margin:2rem auto">